AdhityaNoor/SewaGameID/README.md

 - Use GraphQL with a Node.js and Express.js server.

-- Use MongoDB and the Mongoose ODM for the database.
+- Use MongoDB on Mongo Atlas and the Mongoose ODM for the database.

 - Use queries and mutations for retrieving, adding, updating, and deleting data.